chivalry/meta-python/ch_03_modules.md

 In simplest terms, a Python module is some code that can be loaded by Python and made available to other Python code.
 Our `polygons.py` file is already making use of a standard module, `math`, to gain access to the `tan` and `sqrt` functions and `pi` property.

 Strictly speaking, any Python file is a module.
-You can confirm this for yourself by opening the Python interpreter while in the `polygon` directory for the project.
+You can confirm this for yourself by opening the Python interpreter while in the project directory.

 ```
 ~ $ cd polygons